unaschneck/pydar/README.md

 * save .IMG as .SHP for ArcGIS

 ### TODO Questions:
-* what is the timestamp for start/stop time: "2005-301T03:53:56.971" format?
-YYYY-MDDTHH:MM:SS.mms?
-* what is the range of the hours for timestamp?
-* get longitude values when greater than 180 (everything is relative to west)
 * add details for what a segement_num is
 * associate burst ID from SBDR data to BIDR data for metadata
 * save .IMG as an array of pixel values